Pradhumn115/Ruma/README.md

 ![Your Project Logo](https://www.rumaai.app/social-preview.png)

+> [!NOTE]
+> This project is on hold due to other personal commitments.
+I hope to return when time allows.
+If anyone is interested in contributing or maintaining, feel free to fork or reach out.

 # 🧠 Ruma – Your Personal AI Assistant for macOS

 **Ruma** is a blazing-fast, privacy-first AI assistant designed to run **locally on your Mac** with **zero cloud dependency**.
 It lives in your menu bar and is summoned with a simple hotkey — ready to assist anytime with personalized, offline AI workflows.